All courses listed are three hours a week unless otherwise indicated. Not all courses are offered each term or each academic year.

 A study of the views of some of the major existentialists.
 Figures studied may include Kierkegaard, Nietzsche, Sartre, Merleau-Ponty, Camus, and Jaspers.
 (Prerequisite: Semester 3 or above standing.)

 An examination of: contemporary views of the nature of mind and its relationship to body; whether human action is free, determined, or both; the relationship between a theory of personal identity and the answers to the preceding questions.
 (Prerequisite: Semester 3 or above standing.)

 34-254.
 Theory of Knowledge

 An examination of the nature of knowledge, with topics such as: definitions of knowledge, accounts of its structure, the extent and limits of knowledge, the relationship between experience and knowledge, the bases of rational or justified belief formation.
-(Prerequisite: 34-110 or 34-112 or semester 3 or above standing, or consent of the instructor.)
+(Prerequisite: Semester 3 or above standing; or consent of the instructor.)

 34-255.
 Knowledge, Science, and Society